Jesus our Joshua Devotional Series

 Like the Israelites, Christians today face a new frontier, many threatening changes and an uncertain future.
 Recall and discuss Jesus final promise to his disciples ( Math 28; 18-20) and how we can take it to heart by practising his presence in the routine of our daily lives.

-Jesus our Joshua Series Number 3 (Two page PDF): Reflection and question below.
+Jesus our Joshua Series Number 3 (Two page PDF): Discussion Questions below.

 (1) Can you think of promises in the New Testament that invite us to ‘go in and possess’ the rich promises of Christ’s victory.
 Rest from the pressures of others, rest from an accusing conscience.
 Make a combined list of verses that are clear promises.